Flame: Simplifying Topology Extension in Federated Learning: Background and Motivation

 \subsection{Current Ecosystem}

-To create a machine learning system, libraries/frameworks such as PyTorch, TensorFlow and Keras, provide APIs and low level support for a wide range of models, with focus on speed and optimization.
+To create a machine learning system, frameworks such as PyTorch and TensorFlow, provide APIs and low level support for a wide range of models, with focus on speed and optimization.
 However, creating and deploying such models in geo-distributed settings requires support from resource orchestrators, model registry to store model snapshots and integration with monitoring tools.
-Alternatively, platforms such as Ray, Amazon Sage Maker, Azure, Vertex AI, integrate such supporting tools around which a system can be developed.
-Although such platforms are helpful, their goal is to provide a service that focuses on the main phases in the \mlops cycle, and their tight coupling with internal services~\cite{aws_fl} and APIs does not allow them offer the flexibility and modular support needed for \flops operations.
+Alternatively, platforms such as Amazon Sage Maker, Azure ML~\cite{aws_fl}, Vertex AI, offer means for deploying ML applications in the cloud, with a goal to streamline the operation of ML jobs.
+However, there is no emphasis on support for programmatically extending and adapting the details of the topology of the deployed jobs.

-FedML~\cite{fedml} is a recent framework aims to support easy development of FL-based ML models.
-Its API and client-server based abstraction provide the flexibility that allows development of new scenarios, thereby assisting few requirements of \flops.
+FedML~\cite{fedml} is a recent framework that aims to support easy development of FL-based ML models.
+Its API and client-server based abstraction allow development of new scenarios, thereby assisting few requirements discussed in this paper.
 However, the client-server abstraction is not enough to make FedML easily extensible.
 In FedML, a node is either client or server.
 Consider the topology shown in \fig{fig:topo_hfl} designed for hierarchical FL.
 While training node and global aggregation node fit well with the client-server abstraction, intermediate aggregators don't, because they act as both client as well as server depending on which component they interact with.
 In order to handle this dilemma, FedML introduces a concept called \textit{rank} and, based on the rank's value, implements different behaviors in its client codebase.
-While this enables support for hierarchical FL, it is unfortunately a stop gap.
+While this enables support for H-FL, it is a stop gap.
 In hierarchical FL with a separate coordinator (\fig{fig:topo_hfl_coord}), the rank value can't help because it is unclear which value to assign to rank.